Body

 Some core class activities will need to continue during a disruption:

-Communicating with students.
+- Communicating with students.
 Communicate your plan with your students through myCourses.
 The easiest way to email the whole class is to create and send email through myCourses.
-You can either email the whole class or email individual student.
+You can either email the whole class or email an individual student.

-Delivering course content
+- Delivering course content

-Encouraging student participation: answering questions, discussion, group work, etc.
+- Encouraging student participation: answering questions, discussion, group work, etc.

-Administering assignments, tests, and grades
+- Administering assignments, tests, and grades

 Technologies for Teaching at a Distance

-Technology
+Technology & Description

 |